 What is Granite and What is Sintered Stone?

 Granite is an igneous rock that has formed deep within the Earth’s crust over millions of years.
 It is composed mainly of quartz, feldspar, and mica, which give it its unique and beautiful grain patterns and colour variations.

-Sintered stone, on the other hand, is a man-made material that is created through a process of extreme heat and pressure.
+Sintered stone, on the other hand, is a custom-made material that is created through a process of extreme heat and pressure.
 It is composed of a mixture of natural minerals, such as quartz and feldspar, along with other materials like pigments and binders.
 This combination undergoes a manufacturing process known as sintering, where the particles are fused together to form a dense and durable material.

 Both granite and sintered stone are known to be durable and long-lasting because they are some of the hardest stone surfaces.
 On the Mohs scale of mineral hardness, they score a 7 out of 10, which makes them harder than a knife and therefore, highly scratch-resistant.
 The process of creating durable slabs from these types of stone involves using intense heat, resulting in stone surfaces that have exceptional heat resistance.
 Granite and sintered stone are also known to be highly stain-resistant and can be easily cleaned with mild detergent and water or a recommended stone cleaner.

 However, there are some distinct traits to consider when choosing your countertop material.

 Granite offers natural beauty with its unique patterns and colour variations that can only be created through a natural process.
 Each granite slab is one-of-a-kind, adding a touch of individuality to any space and giving it an elegant appearance.
 Not only is granite an excellent choice for kitchen countertops, but it also increases your home value due to its irreplicable natural stone aesthetic.